 Designated safeguarding lead: Mrs Eileen Wray

-Deputy designated safeguarding leads: Mrs Lesley White & Miss Kate Samuels
+Deputy designated safeguarding lead: Mrs Lesley White and Mrs Clare Dennis

 You can call us with any concerns on 0208 777 2808 or email firstname.lastname@example.org

 At Forest Academy we aim to make sure all our pupils stay safe in school, at home, in the community and online.
 We have a duty of care and the right to take reasonable actions to safeguard the welfare of all pupils.
 We are here to keep young people safe and secure and to promote their personal safety and wellbeing.

 If a member of staff has cause to be concerned that a child may be subject to any form of abuse, then the school will follow child protection procedures and inform Children’s Services of its concern.

 If you have a concern that a child is being harmed, is at risk of harm, or you receive a disclosure (intentionally or unintentionally) you must contact one of the designated safeguarding leads as quickly as possible.
 You will find the names of these members of staff at the top of this page.

 OPERATION ENCOMPASS - We have signed up to be part of this Police strategy.
 It means that we will be informed if any child in the school has been present at an incident of Domestic Violence.
 This will enable us to support the child in school.

 Our Safeguarding policy is available on our policies page.
 It is reviewed by staff on an annual basis.
 Here you will also find other policies relating to Safeguarding including the Peer on Peer Abuse Policy and the Online Safety Policy.